20.19 0.05 (0.25%) | 10-14 16:00 | |||||||||||||

 |||

-Price has closed below its short-term moving average.
-Short-term moving average is currently above mid-term; and above long-term moving average.
-From the relationship between price and moving averages: This stock is NEUTRAL in short-term; and BULLISH in mid-long term.[ CSWC ] has closed below upper band by 38.5%.
-Bollinger Bands are 19.9% narrower than normal.
-The current width of the bands does not suggest anything about the future direction or movement of prices.
+Price has closed above its short-term moving average.
+Short-term moving average is currently below mid-term; and below long-term moving average.
+From the relationship between price and moving averages: This stock is NEUTRAL in short-term; and NEUTRAL in mid-long term.[ CSWC ] has closed above bottom band by 21.2%.
+Bollinger Bands are 184.8% wider than normal.
+The large width of the bands suggest high volatility as compared to its normal range.
+The bands have been in this wide range for 6 days.
+This is a sign that the current trend might continue.

 If tomorrow: | Open lower | Open higher |